axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/menu.rst

 There are two types of custom menu items:

-    - Ivy process: trigger an Ivy process when clicked and can be set as the default homepage in a user's profile.
+    - Ivy process: triggers an Ivy process when clicked.
+Can be set as the default homepage in a user's profile.

-    - External link: open an external link in a new tab and cannot be set as the default homepage in a user's profile.
+    - External link: opens an external link in a new tab.
+Cannot be set as the default homepage in a user's profile.

 The Ivy process is the default custom menu item type.
 To change custom menu item type to external link, set the ``isExternalLink`` attribute to ``true``.

 Menu index
 ++++++++++

-The custom menu items can be found below the default menu items.
+You can find the custom menu items below the default menu items.

 To set the order of custom menu items, assign a number to the ``index`` attribute.
 The item will be displayed based on the given index.
 If custom menu items are not indexed, they will be sorted alphabetically.